adlnet/xAPI-Spec/xAPI.md

 ![Data Flow in xAPI](/xAPIDataFlow.jpg)

 Figure 1 shows the tracking of experiences through the data flow of xAPI.
-A user either accesses on their own, or is provided access to web-enabled content.
-The user, known by the LRS, is tracked in the experiences that he or she has while taking that content.
-A Data Analysis Tool, acting as a Service with permission, can grab the data
-from the LRS and use it to display meaningful reports or visualizations.
+While, a learner experiences a learning activity, data about that experience is tracked to a Learning Record Store (LRS).
+Authentication with the LRS may use the learner's credentials, the activity provider's credentials, or a combination.
+A Data Analysis Tool, acting as a Service with permission, can request the data from the LRS and use it to display meaningful reports or visualizations.
 In the case of more structured learning, a user may be dependent on an Activity Provider to deliver and/or authorize use of content to them.
-Once this
-triangle of authorization and access is complete, a registration exists for that user in that content tracked by that LRS and experience tracking may proceed.
+Once this triangle of authorization and access is complete, a registration exists for that user in that content tracked by that LRS and experience tracking may proceed.

 ##### Activity Data and Metadata